+- Right click systematic_plots_clip and select Save as.

-- 2. In Format select GPS eXchange Format [GPX]. - 3.
-Save the output $File\ name\ as\ plots\wgs84$ .gpx in the forestry\sampling\ folder. - 4.
-In CRS select Selected CRS. - 5.
-Browse for EPSG:4326 WGS 84.
+- In Format select GPS eXchange Format [GPX].

+- Save the output as plots_wgs84.gpx.

+- In CRS select Selected CRS.

+- Browse for WGS 84 (EPSG: 4326).

-Pastaba: The GPX format accepts only this CRS, if you select a different one, QGIS will give no error but you will get an empty file.
+Note: The GPX format accepts only this CRS, if you select a different one, QGIS will give no error but you will get an empty file.

-- 6. Spauskite OK. - 7.
-In the dialog that opens, select only the waypoints layer (the rest of the layers are empty).
+- Click OK. - In the dialog that opens, select only the waypoints layer (the rest of the layers are empty).